 A dedicated parent.
 A diligent employee.
 A faithful spouse.
-Nobody can challenge such commitment!
-Right.
+Nobody can challenge such commitment, right?
 But blind commitment to the status quo can be a trap.
 If you are not happy in the current role in your life then using commitment as an excuse for not making a chance can make you feel stuck.

-The whole concept of commitment gets challenged when one resigns the norm and decides to start exploring new directions.
+The whole concept of commitment gets challenged when one stops conforming and decides to start exploring new directions.
 Can I stay committed to what is ‘now’ if I explore what might be?
-It can be hard to see beyond the ‘now’ and the value an exploration might bring so women often fall back into the ‘what I know now’ and never move forward.
+It can be hard to see beyond the ‘now’ and the value an exploration might bring.
+It’s easy to fall back into the ‘what I know now’ and never move forward.
 But there are pitfalls:

-– “I put my family always first."
-Is it a real value or is this an excuse never to explore!
-Only you know what is right for you.
-If you feel there’s more to life then you must let go of idealism and let the winds of exploration in.
+– “I put my family always first.”
+Does such commitment bring you real value or is this an excuse that keeps you feeling stuck?
+Only you know what is right for you but if you feel there’s more to life perhaps it is time to open up to exploring new directions?

 – Do you find it difficult to invest in yourself when there really isn’t anything to ‘complain about’?
 Failing to listen and value your inner drive and follow your heart may result in big regrets later down the line.